SanjanPiya/AppRTC-iOS/README.md

 ##About
 This Xcode project is a native wrapper prototype in order to communicate with kurentos media server.
 It works in conjunction with two other projects

-- AppRTC-Kurento (Kurento Signaling Server in Java (NodeJS not fully implemented yet))
+There are also:
-- AppRTC-Android (the android counterpart of this project)
+- a pure websocket AppRTC for Kurento: AppRTC-Kurento and

-!!!This version was modified to work with websockets and kurento java api!!!
+- a pure websocket AppRTC for Android: AppRTC-Android

 ##Todo
 - create webrtc.libs for ios with